 Also, research the company before your interview.
 Understand what they do, who their primary customers are, and the common roadblocks preventing them from growing faster.

 Last, you need to make sure this is the right fit for you too.
 You don’t want to work for a company you won’t like and don’t think will help your career.
 Ask questions to learn more about their business and show you’re curious to understand it better.
-They’ll respect that this is an important decision to you and that you’re only interested in good opportunities.
+They’ll respect that this is a big decision for you and that you’re only interested in good opportunities.

 When it comes to sales, passion can make up for a lack of experience.
 If you truly want to have a successful sales career, your passion will prove it.